Looking Back, GTA 5 Really Isn't All That Good

+Throwing out the racial slurs a few times for shock value or to showcase the nature of a character is fine, but eventually, it hits a level where it's just unnecessary.
 To be clear, I'm fully opposed to censorship of any kind and think games, movies, and literature should say or show whatever they want, but there's still such a thing as tact to keep in mind.

-It's clear the developers were trying to make a parody of southern California life, but they took it so far that there's no way to empathize at all with any of these characters and you start to hate the game world, which is a very bad thing for an open world game.
+It's clear the developers were trying to make a parody of southern California life, but they took it so far that there's no way to empathize at all with any of these characters, and you start to hate the game world, which is a very bad thing for an open-world game.

-Maybe We Can Learn A Lesson Here?
+Maybe We Can Learn a Lesson Here?

 Bad characters, bad controls, bad economy, bad difficulty, bad story...

 Looking at Red Dead Redemption 2 now that we've had time to fully digest the experience, the areas where Rockstar has improved on the formula and the areas where they keep making the same mistakes really come into focus.

-With ludicrously bad decisions like Fallout 76 marring the big name, open world gaming landscape, its clear we need to be holding developers like Rockstar and Bethesda more accountable when things go wrong.
+With ludicrously bad decisions like Fallout 76 marring the big name, open-world gaming landscape, it's clear we need to be holding developers like Rockstar and Bethesda more accountable when things go wrong.

 Whenever GTA 6 shows up down the line, the major mistakes made here need to be studied and hopefully not repeated.
-There's a perfect 10/10 game hiding somewhere in this formula, its just going to take a little more effort to unearth than Rockstar has been willing to put in before.
+There's a perfect 10/10 game hiding somewhere in this formula, it's just going to take a little more effort to unearth than Rockstar has been willing to put in before.

 Now its time for all of you to sound off -- what entry in the GTA universe do you think is the best of the series, and what would you like to see done differently with the next game?